launchland/CPRG250/README.md

 Database Modelling and Reporting Project
 YouTube Demo: https://youtu.be/1lK29jInRJY

-**Desc:** The purpose of this project was to transform business rules into a database system using Postgres
+**Desc:** The purpose of this project is to transform business rules into a database system using Postgres

 **Phase 1:**
 - Normalization process